dekoza/mtgpl/M14_Rulebook.rst

         1. Beginning phase

            a.
 Untap step
            b.
 Upkeep step
            c.
 Draw step

         2. Main phase

         3. Combat phase

            a.
 Beginning of combat step
            b.
 Declare attackers step
            c.
 Declare blockers step
            d.
 Combat damage step
            e.
 End of combat step

         4. Main phase (again)

         5. Ending phase

            a.
 End step
            b.
 Cleanup step

     Two-Headed Giant
-        :ref:See `Multiplayer Variants` [on page 20].
+        See :ref:`Multiplayer Variants` [on page 20].

     Type line
-        :ref:See `Parts of a Card` [on page 5].
+        See :ref:`Parts of a Card` [on page 5].

     Unblocked
         A creature is unblocked only if it's attacking and the defending